vidarshan/portfolio-1/README.md

 - Clone the Repository

 Step 2:
-- Create a file named `env.development` in the root level and add the following environment variables.
+- Create a file named `env.development` in the root level and add the following environment variables

       REACT_APP_STACKOVERFLOW_KEY=<Your Key>